Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Integrating Structured Knowledge Into Story Generation: A Taxonomy

 \subsubsection{Finetuning PLMs}

-The work \cite{Common-Posttrain} by Guan et al. targets on generating a commonsense story given a starting sentence.
-It integrates commonsense knowledge graphs ConceptNet \cite{ConpectNet} and ATOMIC \cite{ATOMIC} into GPT-2 \cite{GPT-2}.
+The first work about knowledge-enhanced story generation is Knowledge-Enhanced GPT-2 (KEG) \cite{Common-Posttrain} proposed by Guan et al., which targets the starting sentence-prompted commonsense story generation task.
+It integrates the commonsense knowledge graphs ConceptNet \cite{ConpectNet} and ATOMIC \cite{ATOMIC} into GPT-2 \cite{GPT-2}, a large PLM.
 They post-train GPT-2 with the triple-transformed knowledge texts that are generated by templates.
-Formally, given a sequence of knowledge context $X^k =\{x_1^k, x_2^k, ..., x_q^k\}$ as input context, Guan et al. feed it into GPT-2 to predict the target knowledge sequence $Y^k =\{y_1^k, y_2^k, ..., y_r^k\}$ through autoregressive language modeling.
+Formally, given a sequence of knowledge context $X^k =\{x_1^k, x_2^k, ..., x_q^k\}$ as input context, it is fed into GPT-2 to predict the target knowledge sequence $Y^k =\{y_1^k, y_2^k, ..., y_r^k\}$ through autoregressive language modeling.
 The learning objective $\mathcal{L}_{KG}$ is:

-where $\boldsymbol{\theta}$ is the parameters of GPT-2.
-The knowledge-enhanced GPT-2 is then finetuned on story corpora by minimizing $\mathcal{L}_S$ Eq.~(\ref{eq:lm_loss}).
+where $\boldsymbol{\theta}$ are the parameters of GPT-2.
+The knowledge-enhanced GPT-2 is then finetuned on a story corpora by minimizing $\mathcal{L}_S$ Eq.~(\ref{eq:lm_loss}).
 To better distinguish true and fake stories, Guan et al. additionally train a binary classifier.
 They shuffle, replace, and repeat sentences in true stories to create fake ones.

-Xu et al. propose MEGATRON-CNTRL \cite{MEGATRON} which follows that feeding knowledge-transformed contexts into PLMs.
-But instead of first finetuning PLMs on knowledge texts independently, it inputs knowledge contexts and story contexts at the same time to generate the subsequent story.
-To be more specific, Xu et al. transform triples in ConceptNet into respective natural language sentences beforehand also using a template.
-Then, it selects related knowledge sentences to the story.
-To do so, MEGATRON-CNTRL extracts keywords from the input context using the RAKE algorithm \cite{RAKE}.
-Then, a knowledge retriever takes the extracted keywords and queries ConceptNet to obtain related knowledge sentences.
-After obtaining these sentences, MEGATRON-CNTRL further utilizes Bert \cite{Bert} to encode and calculate the similarity between retrieved knowledge sentences and inputted story context.
-The knowledge sentences with high similarities are kept and then input into GPT-2 together with the story context to generate the subsequent story.
+Following KEG, Xu et al. proposed MEGATRON-CNTRL \cite{MEGATRON} which also feeds knowledge-transformed contexts into PLMs.
+But instead of first finetuning PLMs on knowledge text independently, it inputs knowledge and story contexts simultaneously to generate subsequences.
+To be more specific, it first transforms all triples in ConceptNet into corresponding natural language sentences using templates.
+Next, it selects knowledge sentences related to the story.
+To achieve this, it extracts keywords from the input context using the RAKE algorithm \cite{RAKE}.
+A knowledge retriever then uses the extracted keywords and queries ConceptNet to retrieve related knowledge sentences.
+After obtaining these sentences, it further utilizes BERT \cite{Bert} to encode and calculate similarity between retrieved knowledge sentences and inputted story context.
+The knowledge sentences with high similarity are kept and inputted into GPT-2, along with the story context, to generate the subsequent story.